Air racing: History

 In 1921, the United States instituted the National Air Meets, which became the National Air Races in 1924.
 In 1929, the Women's Air Derby, nicknamed the 'Powder Puff Derby', became a part of the National Air Races circuit.
 The National Air Races lasted until 1949.
 The Cleveland Air Races was another important event.
 In 1947, an All-Woman Transcontinental Air Race, also dubbed the Powder Puff Derby was established, running until 1977.

 In 1934, the MacRobertson Air Race from England to Australia took place, with the winning de Havilland Comet flown by C. W. A. Scott and Tom Campbell Black.
+From 1934 until 1938, the Flight Around Latvia competition took place.